buddycloud/buddycloud.com/slate/source/includes/_accounts.md

 #Accounts

-Your users will need to authenticate against the server with a username that looks like `user`@`domain`.
-For example `user@example.buddycloud.com`.
+Your users will need to authenticate against the server with a username that looks like `username`@`domain`.
+For example `username@example.buddycloud.com`.

 ### Query Parameters